Alaska Wildlife: Eagles and Whales Aboard Luxury Yacht Northern Song

 Each day, as much as possible, we'll feature image reviews and critique, as well as Lightroom instruction.
 Plan on working hard!

-We will have an on-board chef who will be preparing freshly caught salmon, crab, halibut, shrimp, caviar and black cod purchased from Southeast Alaska fishermen.
+We will have an on-board chef who will be preparing freshly caught salmon, crab, halibut, shrimp, black cod, and other delicacies purchased from Southeast Alaska fishermen.
 Of course it's not all fish, and any dietary requirements can be accommodated.
 Dinner will be served alongside a selection of boutique wines or specialty beers from Alaskan Brewing Company in Juneau.

-You will be guided and taught by Andy Williams, an accomplished professional photographer and photographic educator who has a deep passion for the outdoors.
+You will be guided and taught by Juan Pons, an accomplished professional photographer and photographic educator who has a deep passion for the outdoors.
+Juan has a deep familiarity of this region, and the wildlife that inhabits it.

 The biggest advantage of having small groups is the flexibility they provide for customizing and adjusting both the schedule and agenda to suit the interests of the group while being able to maintain the flexibility required by variable weather.
 This allows us to cover only those topics that you are all interested in, including:

-Our Alaska wildlife expedition comes to an end when we reach port in Petersburg at approximately 300pm on April 14, 2018.
+Our Alaska wildlife expedition comes to an end when we reach port in Petersburg at approximately 3:00 PM on April 25, 2019.
+We have rooms arranged in Petersburg if you need to fly out on the 26th.

 - Luxury private yacht, M/V Northern Song